-The (Geo)Science Communication School GCS 2016 was the result of a collaboration between researchers of the Institute of Atmospheric Sciences and Climate (ISAC-CNR), the International Centre for Theoretical Physics (ICTP) and the Society of Spanish Researchers in the UK (SRUK-CERU).
+The (Geo)Science Communication School GCS 2017 was the result of a collaboration between researchers of the Institute of Atmospheric Sciences and Climate (ISAC-CNR), the International Centre for Theoretical Physics (ICTP) and the University of Copenhagen.

-Local organization was provided by island of meetings (iom) and the school is supported by the Marie Curie Alumni Association (MCAA), by the European Geosciences Union (EGU), by the Agenzia Spaziale Italiana (ASI) and by the AXA Research Fund.
+Local organization was provided by island of meetings (iom) and the school is supported by the by the European Geosciences Union (EGU), and by the AXA Research Fund.

-The school was held in Castiglione del Lago (Italy) from the 10th to the 16th of April 2016.
+The school was held in Castiglione del Lago (Italy) from the 27th of March to the 1st of April 2017.

 Rita Nogherotto, PhD

 The Abdus Salam International Centre of Theoretical Physics (ICTP),

 UNESCO, Strada Costiera, 11, 34151, Trieste, Italy